5-Steps to Managing Business Listings for Financial Institutions

 Claiming your listings is one thing, but if you want customers to visit your ATM or local branch, you need to rank high enough for them to find you.
-You can optimize your listings by adding photos, choosing the right category keywords, using Google Posts on GMB listings, responding to reviews, and answering questions from the public.
-Optimize your listing even further by setting up appointment booking and messaging to encourage customers to contact you.
+You can optimize your listings by adding photos, choosing the right category keywords, using Google Posts on GMB listings, responding to reviews, and answering questions from the public on Google Q&A. Optimize your listing even further by setting up appointment booking and messaging to encourage customers to contact you.

 5. Monitor and improve.

 You’ll want to monitor your listings over time and make sure you’re making improvements both online and in-branch to keep your financial institution’s rankings high.
 Reviews impact your rankings by 16%.
 Make sure you’re consistently responding to reviews and making improvements to the customer experience based on the feedback found in reviews.
 By improving customer experience through digital channels, the largest global banks and insurers saw shareholder value grow by an average of 10% per year.
 Providing your customers with a consistent and seamless online to offline customer experience, you’ll not only gain the trust of current customers but you’ll earn new ones as well.
 This all starts with accurate and easy to find business listings.

 Trust the Location Experts

 Managing multiple listings for your financial institution is not easy when done manually.
 Trust a listing management software, like Chatmeter to help you manage your listings efficiently.
 Whether you want to take a hands-on or hands-off approach to managing your financial business listings, Chatmeter has a solution for you.
 Schedule your free brand audit today to learn more.